Macintosh LC: Hardware

 The LC uses a "pizza box" case with a Processor Direct Slot (PDS) but no NuBus slots.
-It has a 16 MHz Motorola 68020 microprocessor which lacks a floating-point coprocessor (although one could be added via the PDS).
+It has a 16 MHz Motorola 68020 microprocessor, but no floating-point coprocessor (although one could be added via the PDS).
 The LC has a 16-bit data bus, which is a major performance bottleneck as the 68020 is a 32-bit CPU.
 The LC's memory management chipset places a limit of 10 MB RAM no matter how much was installed.